 For instance, the Stunt pilot must be able to put his aircraft through abrupt pull-ups a mere five feet off the ground.
 The Scale pilot has to contend with wind.
 The Combat pilot must be able to avoid hitting another airplane flying in a very limited amount of airspace.
 By the same token, CL Scale models fly very close to the pilot and spectators, who can see in detail flaps being lowered, landing gear being retracted, bombs being dropped.
 CL Combat happens in close quarters, so more is apt to happen than with its RC counterpart (where many matches can go by without cuts, since depth perception isn't good enough to bring the two opponents into close proximity).
 It more closely simulates a "knife fight" than RC combat.

-Control line sport flying is also a lot cheaper than RC sport flying, and takes a lot less room.
-Noise is less a concern, since the airplane gets no more than 80 feet of the ground, at the worst.
+sport flying, and takes a lot less room.
+Noise is less a concern, since

 Glow driver.
 Almost anything will work here, including power panels, Ni-starters, and units made out of alkaline D cells taped together in parallel.
 If it can put out 1.5 volts and 2-3 amps, you're set.
 Clothespin-like glow clips work best.
 If you fly over grass, with hand-launched models, it helps to have glowplug leads long enough for the starter and the holder to stand up.
 Some events allow electric starters (and if you're sport flying, they work well).
 Others require that you hand-start.